 Firstly, we know that the 7SearchPPC platform permits its users to add any search terms or keywords to their accounts, disregarding the fact that the keyword has an actual volume across the network or not.
-It is essential to know that your keyword ranking maybe #1, but the chances for a person to search for that keyword are zero, null, naught!!!
-Always remember, the longer the keyword is, the lesser it has chances of getting traffic.
+It is essential to know that your keyword ranking may be #1, but the chances for a person to search for that keyword are zero, null, or no!!!
+Always remember, the longer the keyword is, the lesser it has a chance of getting traffic.
 The advertisers buying in keywords from their AdWords or Bing accounts should mix their keywords using the 7SearchPPC keyword tool for the best results.

-Is that a long story?
 Probably YES.
 You must be thinking that I went off the road.
 Perhaps it was necessary to explain the whole story to you.
 I wanted to give you a complete breakdown structure of the working of 7SearchPPC.
-Now, I think you must have got what I was trying to explain to you, so let’s get back to the track.
+Now, I think you must have got what I was trying to explain to you, so let’s get back on track.
 The critical question is, “I am ranking #1, but where is the traffic???”
+SERP Ranking ??

 First, know what it means to be ranked no #1 for a keyword.
 It merely means that your advertisement is foremost in the queue to be shown when our partners search for that keyword.
 It does not mean that you are number one for that search term amongst all our partners.
 Your advertisement will get in where it fits in.